April 13, 2025

 Read more Japanese literature recommendations here.

-The turning point comes when Amane and her husband decide to relocate to Eden, a state-run experimental community where even the faintest traces of human connection are engineered out.
-Men are equipped with artificial wombs.
-Children are raised communally, their origins anonymized.
-Love, parenthood, even personal identity are systematically dismantled in the name of social harmony.
+The turning point comes when Amane and her husband decide to relocate to Eden.
+This is a state-run experimental community.
+Here, even the faintest traces of human connection are engineered out.
+Men have artificial wombs.
+Parents raise children communally; their origins are anonymized.
+Love, parenthood, even personal identity undergo systematic dismantling in the name of social harmony.
 It’s the logical endpoint of her society’s ideology—and it’s where Amane begins to break.

 Ginny Tapley Takemori’s translation is characteristically deft, preserving the sterile cadence of Murata’s prose while allowing moments of emotional fracture to slip through.
 The tension she maintains—between the neutral surface and the roiling questions beneath—is masterful.